 In medium to large companies, there should be at least one person administering payroll and helping employees figure out their benefits.
 They oversee the compensation of all the workers from the janitorial staff to high-level executives.
 They will have to know bookkeeping procedures as well as the laws governing compensation and benefits in their state.
 They will collect data on attendance as well as wage garnishments and payroll taxes.

-An associates degree in business administration can lead to high-paying positions in a variety of fields.
+An associate degree in business administration can lead to high-paying positions in a variety of fields.
 Every business has need of professionals who can adapt to the changing landscape of the business world.
 You don’t need a bachelor’s degree to start a satisfying, well-paying job in a field that you love.